-- 4. Total Planned Contributing Expenditures (LCFF Funds) - This amount is the total of the Planned Expenditures for Contributing Actions (LCFF Funds) column. - 5.
-Total Planned Percentage of Improved Services - This percentage is the total of the Planned Percentage of Improved Services column. - Planned Percentage to Increase or Improve Services for the coming school year (4 divided by 1, plus 5)

-Approved by CalOPS Board of Directors June 4, 2024 This percentage is calculated by dividing the Total Planned Contributing Expenditures (4) by the Projected LCFF Base Grant (1), converting 0 the quotient to a percentage, and adding it to the Total Planned Percentage of Improved Services (5).
+- 4. Total Planned Contributing Expenditures (LCFF Funds) - o This amount is the total of the Planned Expenditures for Contributing Actions (LCFF Funds) column. - 5.
+Total Planned Percentage of Improved Services - o This percentage is the total of the Planned Percentage of Improved Services column. - Planned Percentage to Increase or Improve Services for the coming school year (4 divided by 1, plus 5) - This percentage is calculated by dividing the Total Planned Contributing Expenditures (4) by the Projected LCFF Base Grant (1), converting the quotient to a percentage, and adding it to the Total Planned Percentage of Improved Services (5).